-The Table 1 lists the key advantages of ultrasonic stimulation, such as environmental friendliness, selectivity, and cost-effectiveness.
+Table 1 lists the key advantages of ultrasonic stimulation, such as environmental friendliness, selectivity, and cost-effectiveness.

-Advantages Explanation No need for This method does not require expensive chemicals such as acids, solvents, reactants surfactants.
-Selectivity The ability to select the effect on various phases of a multiphase medium and the ability to select in the extraction of useful elements are among the advantages of this method.
-Production The advantages of this method include fewer machines and operations and an capability opportunity for automation.
-Accuracy The ability to motivate at the molecular level demonstrates the high precision of this method.
-Combination The possibility of simultaneous action on different phases and combination with capability conventional methods has minimized the limitations of this method.
-Environment The ability to convert after exposure to environmentally friendly and low-hazard environments, as well as ease of production, has made this method environmentally friendly.
-Mud cake This method is widely used in horizontal wells with long horizontal intervals due to the removal of mud cake.
-Biodegradable Due to not using chemicals, it is environmentally friendly and fully compatible with the environment.
-Shelf life The effect of ultrasonic stimulation lasts between 3 to 24 months and its effect on increasing production rate is between 2 to 3 times.
+Table 1.
+Advantages of ultrasonic stimulation Advantages Explanation No need for reactants It doesn't require expensive chemicals such as acids, solvents, or surfactants.
+Selectivity The ability to select the effect on various phases of a multiphase medium and the extraction of functional elements Production capability Fewer machines and operations and an opportunity for automation Accuracy The ability to motivate at the molecular level Combination capability The possibility of simultaneous action on different phases and combination with conventional methods Environment Conversion after exposure to environmentally friendly and low-hazard environments, as well as ease of production Mud cake This method is widely used in horizontal wells with extended horizontal intervals due to the removal of mud cake.
+Biodegradable Due to its non-chemical use, it is environmentally friendly and fully compatible with the environment.
+Shelf life Ultrasonic stimulation lasts between 3 and 24 months, and its effect on increasing production rate is between 2 and 3 times.